How to Find Officers of a Corporation?

 While it might be helpful to visit the Secretary of State to obtain needed information, they may not be able to give you an updated list of every member.
 However, they can give you the contact information of the registered agent, who can then usually point you in the direction of officer information.

 If you need help with how to find officers of a corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.